xf-shi/ML-for-Transaction-Costs/README.md

 | endowment volatility parameter | <img src="https://latex.codecogs.com/svg.latex?{\xi}=2.19\times10^{10}" />| `XI_1=2.19*1e10` |
 | trading cost parameter |<img src="https://latex.codecogs.com/svg.latex?\lambda=1.08\times10^{-10}"/> | `LAM=1.08*1e-10`|

-And these lead to the optimal trading rate (left panel) and the optimal position (right panel) illustrated below, leanrt by the FBSDE solver and the Deep Hedging, as well as the ground truth and the Leading-order solution based on the asymptotic formula:
+And these lead to the optimal trading rate (left panel) and the optimal position (right panel) illustrated below, leanrt by the FBSDE solver, the Deep Hedging, and the ST-Hedging as well as the ground truth and the Leading-order solution based on the asymptotic formula:

 ![TR=21_q=2](./Gallery/single_quad_21.png)
 <br/>